wilfrieddron/_taskflow_demo/README.md

 # _TaskFlow_

-This is a task flow project based on the [T3 Stack](https://create.t3.gg/) developed by Wilfried Dron.
+This is a task flow project based on the [T3 Stack](https://create.t3.gg/).
 ---
 > Simple task flow with OAuth and elegant drag and drop.
 > Featuring NEXT, PRISMA & MONGODB, TYPESCRIPT, DND and REACT